squidgroup/squidSim_vignette/docs/02-sim_pop.md

-In this section, we will look at simulating data simple data from linear models, to familiarise ourselves with how {squidSim} works.
+In this section, we will look at simulating simple data from linear models, to familiarise ourselves with how {squidSim} works.

 ## Simple Linear Model